speculatrix/GAOMON-M106K-PRO-in-LINUX/README.md

 A different variant of the tablet was seen with the 256c:006e by @speculatrix

-See the section at the end if you need to modify the usb.ids database if the device
+See the section at the end if you need to modify the usb.ids database if the device is unnamed, so all you see is the ID.

 ## Fully configure the system to use the tablet